Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `Race`
  We notice that we have too little data for races other than White(Figure 4).
 Even then if we try to compare the  proportions of each race are earning well (`>$50k`).
 For the whites ~ 26% people are earning `>$50k` while from the available  data ~28% Asian Pac Islanders earn `>$50k`.

-#### Please Note : I chose not to combine the available data plots (Fig 3 - 6) and proportions (Fig 7 - 11) plots as a combined plot would have masked the categories with very few entries for each feature.
+#### Please Note : I chose not to combine the available data plots (Figure 3 - 6) and proportions (Figure 7 - 11) plots as a combined plot would have masked the categories with very few entries for each feature.